gsxr-777/Add-Context-Menu/README.md

 # Add Context Menu README

-Add Context Menu.
+Add Context Menu for VS Code.

 ## Features

-Adds a context menu item to search for selected text and many more.
+Adds a context menu item to search for selected text and many more at VS Code.

 ## Requirements

-Not at all.
+VS Code and Not at all.

 ## Known Issues